Tidepool Walk: Find volcano-shaped limpets, orange and purple ochre sea stars, and the flower of the sea—a giant green anemone!

 Programs & Activities Schedule

 Programs and activities are available from mid-May to mid-September.
-Inquire at information centers or campground bulletin board for times, topics, and locations.
+Activity schedules are posted here, at information centers, and on campground bulletin boards.

 Junior Ranger Programs (1 hour)